clp-research/slurk-bots/README.md

 ```

 #### Credentials file
-Instead of passing the address of your slurk server and an API-Token to the script as single arguments, you can instead use the `--credentials-from-file` option to pass a configuration file containing this information.
+Instead of passing the address of your slurk server and an API-Token to the script as single arguments, you can instead use the `--config-file` option to pass a configuration file containing this information.
 Your file must have the following formatting:
 ```
 [SLURK]
 host = https://slurk.your-website.com